GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/onprem-google-access-dns/README.md

 ## Operational considerations

-A single pre-existing project is used in this example to keep variables and complexity to a minimum, in a real world scenarios each spoke would probably use a separate project.
+A single pre-existing project is used in this blueprint to keep variables and complexity to a minimum, in a real world scenarios each spoke would probably use a separate project.

 The VPN-s used to connect to the on-premises environment do not account for HA, upgrading to use HA VPN is reasonably simple by using the relevant [module](../../../modules/net-vpn-ha).
 <!-- BEGIN TFDOC -->